-In-vitro studies on pulmonary arterial rings and isolated lung models have shown that ANP and BNP infusion induced pulmonary vasodilation by reducing pulmonary vascular resistance[12,13].
-But in heart failure increasing levels of circulating ANP and BNP are associated with a worsening of heart failure and a poor prognosis[14].
-The aim of this study is to evaluate whether BNP does act as a partial agonist and inhibit the effects of ANP.
+In vitro studies on pulmonary arterial rings and isolated lung models have shown that ANP and BNP infusion induced pulmonary vasodilation by reducing pulmonary vascular resistance[12,13].
+However, in heart failure, increasing levels of circulating ANP and BNP are associated with a worsening of heart failure and a poor prognosis[14].
+The aim of this study is to evaluate whether BNP acts as a partial agonist, and inhibits the effects of ANP.

 MATERIALS AND METHODS